CommWebTeam/mathml_formatter/README.md

 You can copy equations from Word as MathML code instead of the default linear formatting option through the following steps:

 1. Click on any equation in the Word document.
+(You can create your own equation through the "Insert" tab of the ribbon, on its right side.)
 2. In the "Design" tab of the ribbon, go to Equation Options (the arrow at the bottom right of the "Tools" section):
 ![Equation options](equation_options.png)
 3. Select "Copy MathML to the clipboard as plain text".